jhumigas/b-on-rails/README.md

 # b-on-rails

 I  built this app for a students NGO.
 It's meant to be pretty basic, with blog-like features.

 The user can manage member, posts, and projects.

 It is made to combine both AngularJS and Rails.

-Find here the working board : [Trello] (https://trello.com/b/yEB6ZDxF/ruby-project) To get access to it : [sign in](https://trello.com/) then prompt me to add you.
+Once you make sure you have rails set up on your system,

-Once you make sure you have rails set up on your system, run
+run
 ```sh
 bundle install